Darwin (Year 3)

 During this term, Darwin class will learn the following:

-• Reading Comprehension: we will be focusing on finding literal information and deducing and inferring information from a text
+• Reading Comprehension: we will be focusing on finding literal information and deducing and inferring information from a text, developing independent skills

 • Recounts: we will be exploring the features of a recount and writing our own recount of our activity day